2021 exam changes

 After checks have taken place

-Where we have serious concerns, we may ask for more work to be provided.
+In the virtual visit we may ask for more work to be provided.
 And, in some cases, if the evidence doesn’t support the grades submitted, schools and colleges will be asked to reconsider their grades.
 We may want to discuss the school or college’s grading decisions.
 If we disagree with a grade, we can withhold results.
+We won't change any grades without speaking to schools and colleges.

 - We've published information about how fees are being used this summer